Shadow-children-of-the-Light/.github/profile/README.md

 ### Who are we?

-We are Sky players who work on some secret projects together to make our beloved game better for everyone.
+We are Sky players who work on some projects together to make our beloved game better for everyone.
 No cheats, no hacks!
 But we still have to keep some secrets.

 ### What is Sky?